pgxcentre/geneparse/README.md

                         The list of markers to extract (one per line, no header).
   -k FILE, --keep FILE  The list of samples to keep (one per line, no header).
+  --maf                 Check MAF and flip the allele coding if the MAF is
+                        higher than 50%.

 Output Options:
   -o FILE, --output FILE